 Here is a guide to further help you with this process

 Find out Where Your Target Audience Is hanging Out Online

-That top four platforms used by Caribbean people both at home and in the diaspora are
+The top four platforms used by Caribbean people both at home and in the diaspora are

 As a Caribbean business, you need to focus your attention on these four, although you do not need to be using all four at the same time.
-Yes, I know Whatsapp is a messaging platform, but it’s the second most used app after Facebook by Caribbean people, so you better figure out the best way to use it for business.
-Below, you will find a breakdown of the big four.
+Yes, I know Whatsapp is a messaging platform, but it’s the second most used app after Facebook by Caribbean people, so you better figure out the best way to use it for your business.
+Below, you will find a breakdown of the big four:

 According to Vaynerchuk, organizations should create content that is related to their brand or at least one mental step away.
 Which means organizations need to create content that’s relevant, fun, and useful but should not always talk about their organization.

 He suggested some questions to ask when creating Facebook Micro-Content; these include; is the text too long?
 Is it provocative, entertaining, or surprising?
 Is the photo striking and high-quality?
 Is the logo visible?
 Have we chosen the right format for the post?
 Is the call to action in the right place?
 Is this interesting in any way, to anyone?
 For real?
 Are we asking too much of the person consuming the content?

 Youtube is a video platform that thousands of people around the world go to search, create, share and discuss content.
 It is the second largest search engine, and it’s not even a search engine.
 Behind Google, it’s the place where people go to search and engage with content.
 Caribbean people love Youtube and Entrepreneurs should all have a presence on there, creating and putting out content.

 Chris Ambedkar in his master’s research identified five factors for success on Youtube.